Bren Smith: Early life and career

-Born in Maddox Cove, Newfoundland, Canada, Smith left school aged 14 to become a commercial fisherman, plying his trade in the Grand Banks and the Bering Sea.
-Having left the commercial fishing and subsequently the fish farming industries, he founded the Thimble Island Ocean Farm, on the Thimbles Islands in Long Island Sound, before co-founding GreenWave to promote the co-existent aquaculture of kelp and shellfish by local communities.
+Born in Maddox Cove, Newfoundland, Canada, Smith left school aged 14 to become a commercial fisherman, working on the Grand Banks and the Bering Sea.

+After leaving commercial fishing and later the fish farming industry, he founded Thimble Island Ocean Farm on the Thimbles Islands in Long Island Sound.
+There, Smith designed and refined a vertical system for cultivating kelp and shellfish which became known as “3D ocean farming” and later regenerative ocean farming.
+He subsequently co-founded GreenWave to promote the aquaculture of kelp and shellfish, create blue jobs, and restore ocean ecosystems.